 Elementary school homework may be given Monday through Thursday.
 Weekends and holidays are primarily reserved for family time.
 Students may elect to use the weekends to review materials, make up work, complete projects, and enjoy recreational reading.
-Per SMMUSD policy, the length of time for homework for each grade level is approximately:
+Per SMMUSD policy, the length of time recommended for homework in each grade level is approximately: